Would-be travelers can read on for tips on what to expect and a few handy hints on dealing with the downsides while you’re away.

 Homesickness can strike at any time, and short of hopping on the first plane home, it can feel like there is very little you can do about it.
 Craving the comfort and familiarity of your loved ones is natural when everything is new.
 Add in a few missed birthdays and holidays like Thanksgiving, and the homesickness can feel even more acute.

 My worst experience: Facing the prospect of Christmas without my family.
-I did hop on a plane to surprise a family member who’d been sick and don’t regret it, but I was lucky enough to have airmiles, so I didn’t eat into my travel budget and booked a return flight which guaranteed that I would complete my trip.
+I did hop on a plane to surprise a family member who’d been sick and don’t regret it, but I was lucky enough to have airmiles that it didn’t eat into my travel budget and booked a return flight which guaranteed that I would complete my trip.

 Solution: Keep in contact.
 Skype can bridge a huge gap; email and Facebook can also keep you close.
 Remember that you’re not away forever and try to get out and about.
 With new friends in tow and sights to see, you should get over homesickness quite quickly.

 We take for granted the fact that if we have funds in our bank account, we can get access to them, but the truth is quite different when you’re regularly moving towns and countries.
 Coupled with unreliable ATMs, the prospect of getting your hands on the local currency can feel like a daily gamble.